-I first came across the phrase, combative hope, in In Him Alone is Our Hope: The Church According to the Heart of Pope Francis.
-It was released just after the man, Jesuit priest Fr.
+I first came across this phrase, combative hope, in In Him Alone is Our Hope: The Church According to the Heart of Pope Francis.
+It was released just after the Jesuit priest Fr.
 Jorge Borgoglio, who no one had ever heard of, became Pope.

-Pope Francis wrote his book from a series of talks given to his fellow priests about the Ignatian Spritiual Exercises.
-Lest you presume this has no relevance to you, or your life I think some of the material found in In Him Alone Is Our Hope has extraordinary relevance for each of us.
+Jesuit Pope Francis wrote his book from a series of talks given to his fellow priests about the Ignatian Spiritual Exercises.

-In this “post Christian” era, the word hope has become a passive verb describing a weak and timid emotion.
+the word hope is a passive verb describing a weak and timid emotion.

-Think of Paul’s explanation of faith: “The realization of what is hoped for; the evidence of things not seen.”
-Sense the immense power, mystery and splendor in this, the first of the theological virtues and dimly grasp the Presence suggested by these words.
+In Paul’s explanation of faith: “The realization of what is hoped for; the evidence of things not seen,” we sense the immense power, mystery and splendor in this, the first of the theological virtues and dimly grasp the Presence suggested by these words.

 That last phrase is worth repeating: